Cartoon Network (Asia): Boomerang

 Boomerang was first shown as a programming block on Cartoon Network Asia from October 6, 1994, to March 14, 2004.
-A separate TV channel was available all across Asia and Oceania from March 14, 2004, until December 2012.
-It was replaced with Toonami; Toonami is also operated and distributed by Turner Broadcasting System Asia Pacific.
+A separate TV channel was available all across the Asia-Pacific region on 14 March 2004.
+On 1 December 2012, it went defunct and was replaced with Toonami; Toonami is also operated and distributed by Turner Broadcasting System Asia Pacific.
 However, since 1 January 2015, Boomerang has replaced Cartoonito.